ckeditor/labs/clipboar/README.md

 <img src="./logo.png" alt="" width="600" height="315">

-A simple library for handling pasting and dropping into a web page.
+A simple library for handling pasting and dropping content into a web page.

 ## Usage